 Generally, when we enter a group discussion, we do so by interrupting the other person and contradicting his viewpoint.
 A street-smart way to enter the discussion could be by supporting the point of another person.
 By using statements such as “I agree with what my friend says…” or “I would like to add…” or “I think a point we could add here…” This would also help you gain support from the person whom you interrupted instead of the person holding grudges against you for interrupting.

 The popular way adopted to enter a loud GD is to increase one’s volume.
 Though it a method that comes almost naturally and one is prone to shouting in such an environment, this may contribute to the fight.
 Also, make sure that even though with a raised voice, it does not pass the impression that you are shouting.
-Be calm and composed with raised voice.
-Best way to neutralise aggressive participants is participating with a voice in higher pitch, solid point and straight eye contact with more aggressive people.
+Be calm and composed of raised voices.
+The best way to neutralize aggressive participants is by participating with a voice in a higher pitch, solid point and straight eye contact with more aggressive people.
 Eye contact will help them pacify so that you can put in your point with more people listening to you instead of getting distracted by aggressive people.

 Use facts and illustrations to add value.
 However, be very sure of the validity of any statistic you quote.
 If you mention a wrong figure, someone in the group could point out the mistake.
 If that doesn't happen, the evaluators might notice the mistake.
 A fact or a statistic cannot be an argument.
 It can only support a point you are making.
 So, do not quote a fact and let it land.
 Follow it up with some sort of inference or conclusion that can be drawn from it.